-The Mobil oil refinery at Port Stanvac, located south of Adelaide near Lonsdale, is currently being demolished and will be remediated to a standard suitable for future business use.
+The Mobil oil refinery at Port Stanvac, located south of Adelaide near Lonsdale, was demolished in early 2014 and a project is underway to remediate the site to a standard suitable for future industrial use.

-We are working closely with the South Australian Government, the Environment Protection Authority (EPA), other government departments and agencies as well as the Onkaparinga City Council.
-We are also carrying out this work in a manner which is sensitive to the cultural and heritage concerns of the original occupiers of the land, the Kaurna people.
+Mobil is working closely with the South Australian Government, the Environment Protection Authority (EPA), other government departments and agencies as well as the Onkaparinga City Council, to ensure we take every care to minimise the impact of the project on our neighbours and avoid any risk to the surrounding community and the environment.

 Preparation for demolition of the Mobil oil refinery at Port Stanvac began in mid 2009 and actual demolition work commenced onsite in August 2012.